1 tall can (14.75 ounces) wild Alaska sockeye salmon

 1/4 cup plus 2 tablespoons minced fresh flat-leaf parsley leaves, divided

 1/4 cup plus 2 tablespoons extra-virgin olive oil

 Kosher salt and freshly ground black pepper

 2 (12- to 14-ounce) jars piquillo peppers, drained, about 24 peppers total

 24 slices baguette, cut on the diagonal and toasted

 For the Parsley Sauce:

-White and green of 2 spring onions/ scallions, roughly chopped
+White and greens of 2 scallions, roughly chopped

 1 teaspoon kosher salt

 1/2 teaspoon dried red pepper flakes